Skip to content

 Why does demand generation matter for B2B sales teams?

-Most B2B sales teams struggle with pipeline predictability because they rely too heavily on capturing existing demand rather than creating it.
+Pipeline predictability is broken for most B2B sales teams.
+They rely too heavily on capturing existing demand rather than creating it, and the numbers show exactly how badly that hurts.
 According to Salesforce's State of Sales report (2024), 68% of sales leaders cite inconsistent pipeline flow as their top challenge.
-This happens when teams confuse demand generation with lead generation and invest in the wrong activities.
+Most of them got there by confusing demand generation with lead generation and funding the wrong activities for years while wondering why their forecast kept slipping.

-Demand generation solves this by expanding your addressable market.
-Instead of competing for the small percentage of buyers actively shopping, you create awareness among prospects who aren't yet problem-aware.
-The Starr Conspiracy's demand state framework shows that buyers move through ten distinct states from unaware to purchase-ready, and demand generation activities target the earliest states.
+Demand generation fixes this by expanding your addressable market instead of fighting over the same shrinking pool of active buyers.
+Prospects who aren't yet problem-aware become fair game.
+The Starr Conspiracy's demand state framework shows that buyers move through ten distinct states from unaware to purchase-ready, and demand generation activities target the earliest states, long before your competitors show up with a pitch deck.

-The payoff is substantial.
-Companies with strong demand generation programs see higher annual revenue growth compared to those focused solely on lead capture.
-This growth comes from building relationships before competitors enter the picture and shortening sales cycles through early education.
+The payoff compounds.
+Companies with strong demand generation programs see higher annual revenue growth compared to those focused solely on lead capture, because they build relationships before competitors enter the picture and shorten sales cycles through early education.

 How is demand generation different from lead generation?

 Lead generation asks "How do we capture more prospects?"
 Demand generation asks "How do we create more prospects?"
-The former optimizes existing demand, the latter expands total addressable demand.
+One optimizes existing demand.
+The other expands total addressable demand, which is a much bigger game.

-Stop paying for form fills and calling it demand gen. This distinction matters because B2B buying cycles average significant time for complex solutions.
-Companies that only focus on lead generation miss months of relationship-building opportunity.
-They enter conversations late, compete on price, and fight for scraps of already-identified demand.
+Stop paying for form fills and calling it demand gen. B2B buying cycles average significant time for complex solutions, so companies that only focus on lead generation miss months of relationship-building opportunity before a prospect ever raises their hand.
+They enter conversations late, compete on price, and fight for scraps of already-identified demand that every other vendor in the category is chasing just as hard.

 What is the sales team's role in demand generation?

-Sales teams play a key role in demand generation that goes far beyond following up on marketing qualified leads.
-In a true demand generation motion, SDRs and AEs become category educators and trusted advisors throughout the buying journey.
+Sales teams play a role in demand generation that goes far beyond following up on marketing qualified leads.
+Real demand generation motion turns SDRs and AEs into category educators and trusted advisors across the entire buying journey.

 SDR responsibilities change dramatically.
 Instead of pitching products to cold prospects, SDRs share insights about industry trends, business challenges, and opportunities.
-Their outreach focuses on starting conversations about problems prospects didn't know they had.
-This requires different talk tracks, enablement content, and success metrics.
+Outreach focuses on starting conversations about problems prospects didn't know they had, which requires different talk tracks, different enablement content, and different success metrics than what most SDR teams are trained on.

 Account executives become consultative from first contact.
-AEs in demand generation motions spend more time on discovery and education, using diagnostic frameworks and assessment tools to help prospects understand their current state and potential improvements.
-They guide buyers through category education before introducing specific solutions.
+AEs in demand generation motions spend more time on discovery and education, using diagnostic frameworks and assessment tools to help prospects understand their current state and potential improvements, guiding buyers through category education before introducing specific solutions.

 Sales leadership tracks different metrics.
 Pipeline coverage, deal velocity, and average engagement value become more important than raw lead volume.
-Sales managers focus on relationship quality, multi-threading success, and the percentage of deals that start with insight-led conversations rather than inbound requests.
+Relationship quality, multi-threading success, and the percentage of deals that start with insight-led conversations rather than inbound requests are what sales managers focus on when demand generation is working.

 Where this definition comes from

-The modern definition of demand generation emerged from B2B marketing evolution over the past decade.
-Early sources like Infuse.com (2018) focused primarily on marketing automation and lead scoring.
+Modern demand generation didn't arrive fully formed.
+Early sources like Infuse.com (2018) focused primarily on marketing automation and lead scoring, which was a reasonable starting point but left out half the equation.
 Salesforce's Trailhead content expanded the definition to include sales alignment, while Amazon's advertising research showed the importance of brand awareness in B2B buying decisions.

-The Starr Conspiracy's approach builds on these foundations but emphasizes the revenue system aspect that many sources miss.
-We define demand generation as a revenue function, not just a marketing channel, based on our work with hundreds of B2B tech companies.
+The Starr Conspiracy's approach builds on these foundations, but emphasizes the revenue system aspect that most sources miss entirely.
+Based on our work with hundreds of B2B tech companies, we define demand generation as a revenue function, not just a marketing channel.

 Current industry definitions often conflate demand generation with content marketing or lead nurturing.
 The most accurate sources, including recent research from Apollo.io and SalesLoft.com, recognize demand generation as a coordinated sales and marketing effort that spans the entire buyer journey.